How can counselling help you?

 Reasons for this:

-- all our counsellors are professionally trained and experienced psychologists.
+- all our counsellors are registered experienced psychologists and psychotherapists.
 Find out more about our team of counsellors.

 - they are 'neutral'; they don't have any expectations of you and they don't follow any personal agenda about how you should feel or behave